 Until you get to shelter, it will continue to fill, and as it does your prospector will get increasingly worse exposure status ailments:

-The exposure status ailments and the progression is the same for every storm and in every biome.
+The progression from light to medium to heavy exposure is the same for every storm and in every biome.
 However, the rate that the Exposure Meter fills depends on the intensity of the storm.
 This is discussed in the next section.

 Weather on ICARUS comes in Mild, Moderate, Heavy, and Very Heavy varieties.
 You can judge them by the background color of the periods displayed on your weather tracker.
 The tracker will be empty until a weather event is announced.
 When that happens, direct your attention to the top-right corner of the screen to observe the current and upcoming storm intensity.